Map attribute fields

 Note:

-Slicing is only possible for fields sourced from text fields.
+Slicing can only be done on fields sourced from text fields.
 To access the text slicing option, hover over a text field in the input fields list.

 Choose an action to determine how one or multiple source fields will be handled.
 For example, use the Concatenate action to combine the values of multiple fields from the same table, or use the Sum or Mean action to calculate a statistic for numeric fields.